SquareSR/alternative-red-routes/Race-Route/README.md

 **Bridge Rival:**

-> Potion Nido if under 22 hp to be safe.
+> Potion Nido if under 18 HP on Bird, under 22 hp on Rat, under 15 (+3 if LS) on Bulba to be safe.

+- Pidgeotto: HA x3
-- Pidgeotto: HA x2 + HA or MP turn 3 if low rolled twice
+    - MP turn 3 if HA can't KO
+    - Gust/QA crit is 15-18
+    - Sand Attack x1 --> keep spamming HA & adapt
+         - 1-30 HP: Swap to Squirtle, Potion Nido, Spam TW until Squirtle is KO'd
+         - 31+ HP: Keep spamming HA, plan to swap to Bird on Rat and let it be KO'd
+    - Sand Attack x2+
+         - if Pidgeotto is in HA one-shot range: swap to Bird and let it be KO'd
-	- If you get hit by 2 Sand-Attacks swap to your bird and let it die
+         - otherwise, swap to Squirtle, either spam TW and/or Potion Nido and let it be KO'd
-		- Try to put Pidgeotto in HA range before doing this to avoid getting Sand-Attacked again after swapping back
-        - If you get hit by 1 Sand-Attack try to fight through and swap on Rat
 - Abra: HA
-- Rat: MP
+- Rat: MP [Potion under 22 HP]
-- Bulba: MP + HA (MP if you get Growled or miss a bunch into Leech Seed healing)
+- Bulba: MP + HA (or MP) [Potion under 15 or 18 if seeded, unless HA KOs]

 **BC:**
 - MP (+ PS)
 - MP (if you missed MP into String Shot hit use HA)

-> Potion before any fight if under 25 hp (this saves us from having to potion in fight and getting heal looped)
+> Potion before any fight if under 25 hp
+> (this saves us from having to potion in fight and getting heal looped)

 **Lass:**
 - MP (+ PS)